-The private aviation market may see new private jet owners who want to travel for business or personal reasons on their own terms.
-Sellers of small aircraft and private jets may see a spike in sales, with buyers wanting greater safety and convenience in their flying experience.
+Private aviation has become one of the most popular air travel trends since the start of the pandemic.
+The private jet market will see new private jet owners who want to travel for business or personal reasons on their own terms.
+Sellers of small aircraft and private jets have seen a spike in sales, with buyers wanting greater safety and convenience in their flying experience.

-Additionally, many FBOs expect to see more private jet owners looking to use their facilities and services.
-An increase in aircraft maintenance, hangaring, fueling, tie-downs, and other relevant services could all see more demand in 2021.
+Additionally, many FBOs have seen more private jet owners looking to use their facilities and services.
+An increase in aircraft maintenance, hangaring, fueling, tie-downs, and other relevant services has all seen much more demand in 2022.

 While business aviation has slowed due to the reliance on remote meetings, leisure travel has recovered quicker.
-Families with children and pets are expected to use charter flights more regularly in 2021.
-Due to these expectations, private jet operators will likely begin to offer greater accommodations for pets and children.
+Families with children and pets are expected to continue to use charter flights more regularly for the rest of 2021.
+Due to this trend, private jet operators have begun to offer greater accommodations for pets and children.

 Of course, private jet owners still have to deal with several costs related to the operation of their jets.
 Factors such as insurance, fuel, and a limited number of qualified pilots can all raise costs.

 To remain profitable and provide more affordable prices to customers, jet owners will need to source parts and maintenance services at a lower cost.
 As a result, the industry will likely see jet owners searching out cost-efficient suppliers offering high-quality products and services.
-FBOs may also play a larger role in procuring affordable flights for their clients, working with brokers to provide potential flyers with more appealing proposals.
+Brokers and aircraft managers may also play a larger role in procuring affordable flights for their clients by helping them find the right airports, supplies, and availability.

 How the Private Jet Industry Is Poised to Evolve

-With all of the likely trends for 2021, the private jet industry is poised to undergo a significant evolution.
+With all of the likely trends for the rest of 2022, the private jet industry is poised to undergo a significant evolution.
 This evolution is likely to continue even when the dangers of COVID-19 subside, as passengers will have different expectations for their private flying experience.